ShaneCurcuru/mutualaidarlington.org/cheer.md

 **Does Your Bear Want To Play?**

 Thanks for contributing to the Hunt!
-If you have a Google/Gmail account, just [add yourself to this editable spreadsheet](https://tinyurl.com/u59mm5y) of Arlington bears!
+There's a [whole website devoted to Arlington Bears and friends](https://sites.google.com/view/arlington-bear-hunt)!
 Please ask your bears to follow our three rules:

 - Please update your listing if your bear goes into hibernation, so no-one worries if they aren't found.
 - If you spot an “unregistered” bear, [add its general location to the list](https://tinyurl.com/u59mm5y) (e.g. “Gray house on Fairmont”), but do NOT include the address without permission from the bear-er.